clemsos/writings/_quora/2015-08-02-Are-you-concerned-by-what-is-happening-in-Calais-France.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Are you concerned by what is happening in Calais (France)? - Quora
+    Are you concerned by what is happening in
+    Calais (France)? - Quora
 ---